kgogov/sapui5-walkthrough/notes.md

 In SAPUI5, resources are often referred to as modules.

+We add an init function to the controller. \
+`onInit` is one of SAPUI5’s lifecycle methods that is invoked by the framework when the controller is created, similar to a constructor function of a control.

+For more information please refer to [this](https://blogs.sap.com/2018/11/12/sapui5-controller-lifecycle-methods-explained/) blog post.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`